open/close all folders

 - Likewise, during the quest to rescue a girl from a band of Forsworn and bring her back to the Temple of Dibella, she reacts to every single dead Forsworn (all killed by you of course on the way in) your group passes by on the way out of the ruined fort, which is both annoying and funny.

-- There is a mod allowing you to change the size of your character, including to shoulder-height on the game's kids (at least as said female Breton).
+- There is a mod allowing you to change the size of your character, including to shoulder-height on the game's kids (at least as the above-mentioned female Breton).
 One result of this can be seen here, where your character gets turned into a Cute Bruiser, and a finishing kill can end up looking like a Groin Attack.

 - The Radiant AI can be pretty stupid when it comes to when lines are appropriate.
 This can lead to situations like this: